Centre for Culture and Technology (Toronto)

-The McLuhan Program in Culture and Technology started in 1963 as the Centre for Culture and Technology, initially a card pinned to the door of Marshall McLuhan's office in the English department at the University of Toronto.
-In 1965, McLuhan draft Constitution for the center read: "The Centre is established to advance the understanding of the origins and effects of technology" to "investigation into the psychic and social consequences of technologies."
+The Centre for Culture and Technology is a research centre and extra-departmental unit of the University of Toronto Faculty of Information.
+In 1963, the centre started as a card pinned to the door of Marshall McLuhan's office in the English department of the Faculty of Arts and Science.
+In 1965, McLuhan draft Constitution for the centre read: "The Centre is established to advance the understanding of the origins and effects of technology" to "investigation into the psychic and social consequences of technologies."
+It hosted the former McLuhan Program in Culture and Technology which followed the Toronto school of communication theory.

 History

 Initially the centre had no organized program for research or teaching, but gained in prestige from the worldwide popularity of Understanding Media (1964) and grew in McLuhan's last decade in Toronto, assisted by Derrick de Kerckhove and McLuhan's son Eric, who became a director of the McLuhan Program International.

 In 1994, the McLuhan Program became a part of the University of Toronto's Faculty of Information.
 The program's curriculum is based on the works of Marshall McLuhan and other media theorists.
 The first director was literacy scholar and OISE Professor David R. Olsen.
 From 1983 until 2008, the McLuhan Program was under the direction of Derrick de Kerckhove who was McLuhan's student and translator.
 From 2008 through 2015 Professor Dominique Scheffel-Dunand of York University served as Director of the Program.
 In 2009, the faculty of information launched the Coach House Institute (CHI) as a clearly defined research unit under which the McLuhan Program in Culture and Technology now operates.